The collection of Norwegian antiquities

 Axe from Østfold.
 C60263.

-When the Antiquities Commission was established in 1811 by the Norwegian Society for Development, one of its aims was to collect antiquities discovered in Norway.
-This became the basis for the University’s Collection of National Antiquities, which during the course of the 1800s grew to be a comprehensive collection of antiquities and medieval objects, especially church art.
+When the Antiquities Commission was established in 1811 by the Royal Norwegian Society for Development, one of its aims was to collect antiquities discovered in Norway.
+This became the basis for the University’s Collection of National Antiquities, which during the course of the 1800s grew to be a comprehensive collection of antiquities and medieval objects, including church art.

 Collected from the south-east of Norway

-Findings must be reported
+Archaeological discoveries must be reported

 In accordance with the Cultural Heritage Act of 9 June 1978, artefacts from before 1537 AD which come to light by chance, through excavation or in any other way are State property.
 The finder of a protected artefact has a duty to report the find to the local police, the county authorities, or directly to the museum.
 The selling of antiquities is prohibited in Norway.